Drug Courts in Ohio

 Some factors that may disqualify a drug offender from presenting a case to Ohio drug courts include the following:

-Contact the Joslyn Law Firm today for a consultation about your alleged drug charges in Columbus, Ohio.
+Contact the Joslyn Criminal Defense Law Firm today for a consultation about your alleged drug charges in Columbus, Ohio.
 It is important to hire an experienced Columbus drug defense lawyer who will make every effort to help you find the best possible outcome for your situation.
 Call (614) 444-1900 for a consultation about your felony drug offense in Franklin County and the surrounding counties, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County in Ohio.